Charleston Pet Root Canal Therapy | Veterinary Dental Care

 Root Canal Therapy in Pets

 Many animal oral care health concerns can be addressed by going to your regular veterinarian, but when your pet has a complex oral problem or issue, a specialist may be required.
-Tooth complications and oral surgeries are complex and need a pet oral surgeon for care.
-For severe cases or oral surgery treatment, you need the assistance of specialty dental care or a veterinary oral surgeon, like the professionals of Veterinary Dental Care.
+Tooth complications and oral surgeries are complex and require a pet oral surgeon.
+For severe cases or oral surgery treatment, pet owners need the assistance of specialty dental care or a veterinary oral surgeon, like the professionals at Veterinary Dental Care.

-When it comes to pets and oral problems, one regularly treated condition is a tooth fracture.
-When an animal has a tooth fracture, the tooth must either be treated using root canal therapy or it must be extracted.
-Extraction is preferable for animals who have a tooth that is not necessary, as long as removing it will not affect their nourishment.
-But when a tooth is critical to their overall quality of life, root canal therapy is a better option for their long-term health.
-A root canal can save your animal’s tooth and restore their mouth to full function.
+When it comes to pets and dental problems, one regularly treated condition is a tooth fracture.
+When an animal has a tooth fracture, the tooth must either be treated using root canal therapy or extraction.
+Extraction is preferable for animals with a tooth that is unnecessary, as long as removing it will not affect their nourishment.
+However, when a tooth is critical to their overall quality of life, root canal therapy is a better option for their long-term health.
+A root canal can save your animal's tooth and restore their mouth to full function.

 The Anatomy of A Pet’s Tooth

-The pulp cavity: The root canal or pulp cavity resides in the center of the tooth.
+The pulp cavity: The root canal or pulp cavity resides in the tooth's center.
 In it lies the nerves and blood vessels that make the tooth sensitive to pain

 The enamel does not have any feeling or sensation.
-If, however, the damage reaches the pulp cavity layer or exposes the dentin, it can lead to severe pain and discomfort.
+However, if the damage reaches the pulp cavity layer or exposes the dentin, it can lead to severe pain and discomfort.

 What are the Reasons a Pet Would Need Root Canal Therapy?

-If your pet is more than a year old and has a fractured or cracked tooth, it can often be treated using root canal therapy.
-For pets that are less than a year old, vital pulp therapy or apexification are treatment options, depending on the circumstances.
+If your pet is more than a year old and has a fractured or cracked tooth, root canal therapy can often treat it.
+For pets less than a year old, vital pulp therapy or apexification are treatment options, depending on the circumstances.

 The only way to evaluate the full extent of the tooth damage is via x-ray.
 There are instances where the pet has damaged the tooth so severely that it may not be a viable candidate for root canal therapy, and tooth extraction is a better choice.
-The use of anesthesia is mandatory for root canal therapy, so testing will need to be done prior to the procedure to rule out any predisposing health conditions that might put them at risk of adverse effects.
+Anesthesia is mandatory for root canal therapy, so testing must be done before the procedure to rule out any predisposing health conditions that might put your cat or dog at risk of adverse effects.

 What is the Pet Root Canal Procedure?